Source-Control / Support-Workspace Test

 Not for

-• Very small sites that only need a simple FAQ assistant.
+• Basic sites that only need a simple FAQ assistant.

 • Buyers who do not want per-user pricing or AI-resolution refill exposure.